fonttools/fontbakery/docs/source/user/USAGE.md

 Note: on Windows, color and progress bar output is disabled because the standard Windows terminal displays the escape characters instead.
 Pull Requests to fix this are welcome.

-If you need to generate a list of all issues in a font family collection, such as the Google Fonts collection, checkout that repo and then run:
+If you need to generate a list of all issues in a font family collection, the FontBakery repo has a small script to do so for the Google Fonts collection.
+Feel free to use that snippet and adapt it to the directory structure of your collection.

+For checking the GFonts collection the script is used like this:

-    sh bin/fontbakery-check-collection.sh path-to-collection-directory
+    sh snippets/fontbakery-check-gfonts-collection.sh path-to-collection-directory

 This will create a folder called `check_results/` then run the `check-googlefonts` subcommand on every family, saving individual per-family reports in json format into subdirectories.